Please note that this page may contain affiliate links. Click here to read our affiliate disclaimer.

 7) Remove the bread.
 Once the bread is done baking, remove it immediately.
 First, take out the pan if it can be removed.
 Make sure you use oven mitts as the pan is still hot.
 You’ll want to remove the bread immediately for a number of reasons.
 First, you don’t want the crust to harden any further.
 Most machines have a “keep warm” function and it will keep baking the bread albeit slightly.
 If you’re not there to remove it, the “keep warm” function will at least keep your bread fresh, but removing it immediately is the best idea.
 Another reason is that you want to let the bread cool immediately on a cooling rack.
 This will allow water molecules to escape, thereby leaving the inside of your bread soft and moist but not soggy.
 Make sure you let it cool before slicing.

 8) Store leftovers.
 Don’t put leftovers in the refrigerator, it will draw out all the moisture and your bread will go stale faster.
 Put the bread in plastic bags or containers to retain the moisture and leave out in a cool, dark place.
-Make sure you consume fresh baked bread within 2 days as they tend to go stale faster than store-bought breads.
+Make sure you consume fresh baked bread within 4-5 days as they tend to go stale faster than store-bought breads since they don’t have preservatives.
 Try not to make batches too large for your needs.

 9) Clean the bread pan.
 After the bread pan is cooled, hand wash it.
 Don’t put it in the dishwasher even if your manufacturer says it’s safe.
 That’s because the nonstick surface will get slowly damaged and eventually lose its coating.
 When hand washing, don’t use anything abrasive.
 Just use a sponge and soap.